pkqk/dot-files/README.md

 2. run `setup.sh`
   * this will symlink config files
   * by force, it doesn't back up existing files
-3. Put useful private config in a file called `bash_secret`
+3. Put extra config in a `bashrc.d` and add to `.gitignore` if private
 4. restart your shell
   * it will be how I like it.